 How can I see what my current rating is?

 You only receive a multi level rating (e.g. 3.5000000) after you signup for your first Ladder Play Session the first time.
 If you do, then you will be asked to Sign Up in pickleballbrackets.com and an initial multi digit rating will be assigned.
 That rating will change, based on your performance in Ladder Play Sessions.
 You can see your current rating anytime, along with other statistics and your play history., simply by logging into pickleballbrackets.com.

 If I’m successful at getting rated higher, when can I start playing at that level?

 In 1-2 days or less.
-The raters must pass their results for each person to the system administrators, who will then input your new level into the website.
+Our club administrators must make the change in our club website.
 Once that is done, you can register for sessions at your new level.

 Skill Level Criteria